-Problems will be assigned about once a week.
+There will be about 10 homework sets.
 I will post the problems before we cover the corresponding topics in class.
-But because I won't be able to predict how much we'll get covered each class (this being the first offering of the class), I will likely have to make adjustments to the due dates.
+But because I won't be able to predict how much we'll get covered each class, I will likely have to make adjustments to the due dates.
 No late problem sets will be accepted.
 If you fail to turn in a problem set because of absences (excused or unexcused) then you will receive a zero for that problem set grade.
-If you get stuck while working on a homework problem, PLEASE come see me rather than trying to look up the solutions - I will help you, I promise!
-I will post the solutions after the due date.
+If you get stuck while working on a homework problem, PLEASE come see me rather than trying to find and copy solutions - I will help you, I promise!
+Any evidence of a student copying solutions will be strictly dealt with and result in an "F" for the entire semester grade (not just that homework).
+I will post the homework solutions after the due date.
 The problem sets will be graded only roughly, so you should check your returned homework with the posted solutions.
+No homework assignments will be accepted over email.